openjdk/jdk/doc/hotspot-style.md

 * `<string>` - Requires allocator support, similar to standard containers.

-* `<tuple>` - Prefer named access to class objects, rather than indexed access to anonymous heterogeneous sequences.
-In particular, a standard-layout class is preferred to a tuple.

 * `<typeinfo>`, `<typeindex>`<br>
 Use of [runtime type information](#runtime-type-information) is not permitted.